Is There a Link Between DMD and Heart Disease?

 Cardiac Magnetic Resonance Imaging

 One downside of echocardiograms is that they can’t always take clear pictures, especially in people with DMD.
-Instead, doctors may choose to use magnetic resonance imaging (MRI) technology.
+Instead, doctors may opt for magnetic resonance imaging (MRI) technology.
 A cardiac MRI uses strong magnets and radio waves to take extremely detailed images of the heart.

 Cardiac MRIs are the preferred imaging test for diagnosing heart disease and heart failure in people with DMD.
-This is because the test can provide more information on ventricular function than an echocardiogram.
+This is because the test provides more information on ventricular function than an echocardiogram can.

-If your child or loved one is diagnosed with heart disease, their doctor will create a treatment plan to help their heart stay healthy for as long as possible.
+If your child or loved one is diagnosed with heart disease, their doctor will develop a treatment plan to keep their heart healthy for as long as possible.
 There currently aren’t any medications specifically for treating DCM associated with DMD.

-Instead, a doctor will prescribe commonly used heart disease treatments to take the extra stress off their heart.
+Instead, a doctor will prescribe common heart disease treatments to take the extra stress off the heart.
+A cardiologist may work together with the neurology team to make sure they find the best possible treatment.
 Most children with DMD start taking medications by around age 10 to help prevent disease progression, even if their test results are normal.

 ACE inhibitors and angiotensin receptor blockers (ARBs) work by blocking the effects of the hormone angiotensin.
 These medications help relax blood vessels, making it easier for the heart to pump blood.
-ACE inhibitors are typically prescribed to people with DMD by the age of 10 or if there are early signs of myocardial fibrosis.
+ACE inhibitors are typically prescribed to people with DMD by age 10 or when there are early signs of myocardial fibrosis.

-Other medications used to manage heart disease include beta-blockers, which help relax the heart muscle and slow the heart rate so it can beat more efficiently.
+Other medications used to manage heart disease include beta-blockers, which help relax the heart muscle and slow the heart rate so the heart can beat more efficiently.
 Diuretics, including aldosterone antagonists, help remove extra fluid from the body to lower blood pressure.

 Sticking to a DMD Treatment Plan

-It’s also important that people stick to their DMD treatment plan.
+It’s also important to closely follow the DMD treatment plan.
 Common treatments include corticosteroids and exon-skipping therapies.

 Talk With Others Who Understand